smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	9. Full client logging;
 	10. Instrumentation;
 	11. Size limits (100M); 100 files - this is be BusBoy processing exception filesLimit/fieldsLimit/partsLimit;

+#### 19th to ?th February

+	Analysis of current geospatial presentation, design meeting with Kev.
+Principle decision - to build a self contained Node service (NodeGeoSpatialServices).

+	NodeGeoSpatialServices:

+	NodeGeoSpatialServices integrates a number of Node modules as web services to provide remote web services to:

+	* Convert shapefiles to GeoJSON;
+	* Validate, clean and simplify converted shapefile data suitable for use in maptiles;
+	* Convert GeoJSON to a) TopoJSON and b) Well known text;
+	* Create hierarchy tables;
+	* Create maptiles;
+	* Create polygonal and population weighted centroids.

+	NodeGeoSpatialServices will require PostGres and PostGIS in the server for access to OGSS functionality.
+It will also be designed to be portable to SQL server.

+	The inputs to NodeGeoSpatialServices will be one or more shapefiles; the outputs a set of maptiles and a set of
+	portable geospatial data.

+	The NodeGeoSpatialServices client would normally store data either in flat files (e.g. maptiles) or a GeoSpatial database (e.g. PostGIS).
+The client is not required to carry out any additional geosptial processing.
+Since multiple processing steps are envisaged thence the server will need to maintain state.
+It will do this by saving data as GeoJson in a file or in a PostGIS table.
+This will reduce the data be transferred to a minimum.

+	It is not intended at present to support:

+	* Shapefile formats not supported by Node SHP/MapShaper;
+	* To convert a) TopoJSON and b) Well known text to GeoJSON;
+	* To convert a) TopoJSON or b) GeoSON to shapefiles.

+	This is technically possible, but requires GDAL.

+	Population weighted centroids requires population data and additional non standard processing (i.e. there is no OGSS standard function) in PostGIS.

+	NodeGeoSpatialServices should not be confused with GeoNode (http://geonode.org/):

+	GeoNode is a platform for the management and publication of geospatial data.
+It brings together mature and stable open-source software projects under a consistent and easy-to-use interface allowing users, with little training, to quickly and easily share data and create interactive maps.

+	GeoNode is essentially Open Google Earth/Maps with an emphasis on accessibility via easy to use interfaces and good metadata.

 	Todo: